 It is recommended that you seek dual diagnosis treatment to manage all of the disorders that you have been struggling with simultaneously so that one does not cause the other to recur in the future.

 This is especially true if you have been diagnosed with both substances abuse as well as another co-occurring mental health or medical disorders.
 Although these disorders tend to occur at the same time in many cases, it is possible to overcome them.
 To be able to do so, you will have to go through a highly integrated dual diagnosis treatment program.

-Alpine Recovery Lodge is a facility in Alpine, UT providing services in and around Utah County.
+Alpine Recovery Lodge is a rehab program providing services in and around Utah County.

 They provide a wide range of services, settings and treatment approaches such as:Detox, Short Term Drug Rehab, Matrix Model.

 They offer special programs that are tailored to unique individual needs such as: Non Nicotine Smoking Tobacco Cessation Medications.